 Caroline Gowan: "Yeah, I guess I did become an activist."

-Dede Smith, Bonaire United Methodist Church: “My eleven year old daughter, what a wonderful role model for her to see such a godly and giving woman such as Caroline.”
+Dede Smith, Bonaire United Methodist Church: "My 11-year-old daughter, what a wonderful role model for her to see such a godly and giving woman such as Caroline."

 Caroline Gowan: "When it's all said and done the laundromat's empty and it smells like fresh laundry and it's hot in there, we all just look around and smile because we did something really good tonight."

 Caroline doesn't only work on "Loads of Love" one Friday a month.
 She speaks at other churches, and shares information about her efforts with anyone who is interested.
 At least three more churches in South Georgia and one in Alabama have already started laundry programs as a direct result, and congregations in other states have also been in touch with Caroline.

 Meanwhile, a major household products corporation has promised Carolina a large shipment of detergent, so she and her mom won't have to make it all themselves to keep this going.

 For more information, contact Bonaire United Methodist Church.